soundpress/RulesOfNYC/docs/c06/index.rst

 (d) Enclosed asbestos-containing materials shall be identified (e.g., using a sign, label, or color coding) in order to warn building maintenance personnel in the event that the enclosure must be disturbed.

-(e) The following maintenance procedures are recommended:
+(e) The following maintenance procedures are required:

    (1) A periodic inspection and maintenance program, consisting of an inspection at least annually to check for damage to all enclosed surfaces.
 Re-enclosure and repairs are to be performed according to NYC Work Site Procedure regulations.